Ophiolite: Ophiolite emplacement

 There is yet no consensus on the mechanics of emplacement, the process by which oceanic crust is uplifted onto continental margins despite the relatively low density of the latter.
-All emplacement procedures share the same steps nonetheless: subduction initiation, thrusting of the ophiolite over a continental margin or an overriding plate at a subduction zone, and contact with air.
+All hypotheses regarding emplacement procedures share the same steps nonetheless: subduction initiation, thrusting of the ophiolite over a continental margin or an overriding plate at a subduction zone, and exposure at the surface.

 Hypotheses

 Emplacement by irregular continental margin

 A hypothesis based on research conducted on the Bay of Islands complex in Newfoundland as well as the East Vardar complex in the Apuseni Mountains of Romania suggest that an irregular continental margin colliding with an island arc complex causes ophiolite generation in a back-arc basin and obduction due to compression.
 The continental margin, promontories and reentrants along its length, is attached to the subducting oceanic crust, which dips away from it underneath the island arc complex.
 As subduction takes place, the buoyant continent and island arc complex converge, initially colliding with the promontories.
 However, oceanic crust is still at the surface between the promontories, not having been subducted beneath the island arc yet.
 The subducting oceanic crust is thought to split from the continental margin to aid subduction.
 In the event that the rate of trench retreat is greater than that of the island arc complex's progression, trench rollback will take place, and by consequence, extension of the overriding plate will occur to allow the island arc complex to match the trench retreat's speed.
 The extension, a back-arc basin, generates oceanic crust: ophiolites.
 Finally, when the oceanic lithosphere is entirely subducted, the island arc complex's extensional regime becomes compressional.
-The hot, positively buoyant ocean crust from the extension won't subduct, instead obducting onto the island arc as an ophiolite.
+The hot, positively buoyant ocean crust from the extension will not subduct, instead obducting onto the island arc as an ophiolite.
 As compression persists, the ophiolite is emplaced onto the continental margin.
 Based on Sr and Nd isotope analyses, ophiolites have a similar composition to mid-ocean-ridge basalts, but typically have slightly elevated large ion lithophile elements and a Nb depletion.
 These chemical signatures support the ophiolites having formed in a back-arc basin of a subduction zone.

-Ophiolites as trapped forearc
+As trapped forearc

 Ophiolite generation and subduction may also be explained, as suggested from evidence from the Coast Range ophiolite of California and Baja California, by a change in subduction location and polarity.
 Oceanic crust attached to a continental margin subducts beneath an island arc.
 Pre-ophiolitic ocean crust is generated by a back-arc basin.
 The collision of the continent and island arc initiates a new subduction zone at the back-arc basin, dipping in the opposite direction as the first.
 The created ophiolite becomes the tip of the new subduction's forearc and is uplifted (over the accretionary wedge) by detachment and compression.
 Verification of the two above hypotheses requires further research, as do the other hypotheses available in current literature on the subject.